dannguyen/journalism-syllabi/CONTRIBUTE.md

 syllabus: https://if-the-homepage-is-not-the-syllabus/provide/direct/link/to/syllabus

 description: |
     Descriptive blurb about the course.
 I usually just copy-paste from the catalog if possible.

-    Can have line breaks/separate paragraphs
+Gets auto-truncated to 300 characters.

 instructors:
     - FirstName LastName